View Alice Dowdy's Obituary on SunHerald.com and share memories

 Alice Elizabeth Dowdy

+She is survived by her children and their spouses, Wayne and Susan Dowdy, Morgan and Donna Dowdy, and Gloria and Richard Smith; her sister, Johnnie Kate Knight; grandchildren, Johnny Dowdy, Lisa Stiglets (Stephen), Elizabeth McQueen (Mark), Dunbar Watt (Alister), Charles Dowdy (Bethany), Eloise Cottrell (David), Alice Walker (Michael), Joel Smith (Courtney), Margaret Marquez (Johnny); great grandchildren, Mallory McCoy (Mitch), Tripp Dowdy, Kelsey Grace Dowdy, McKenzie Dowdy, Alli Dowdy, Riley Dowdy, Stephen Stiglets, Ben Stiglets, Morgan Stiglets, Neely Alice Walker, Rhodes Walker, Eli Walker, Smith Walker, Bailey Smith, Kate Smith, Joel Smith, Marguerite Marquez, John Marquez, Lilly Marquez, Adam Watt, Elliot Watt, Wayne Dowdy, Beth Dowdy, Wilkins Dowdy, Jacks Dowdy, John Rhodes Cottrell, and Arthur Cottrell; and her two great-great grandchildren, Annie and Rhodes McCoy.

+The family would like to express their sincere thanks and gratitude to Praetorian Health, Southern Care Hospice, Ann Aldridge, and Mrs. Dowdy's many care givers for their love, support, and loving care over the last few years.

-Visitation will be held on Sunday, February 10, 2019, at First Baptist Church, Gulfport, from 1:30 - 3:00 pm.
-Funeral services will follow in the church sanctuary at 3:00 pm, and burial will be in Floral Hills Memorial Gardens.
+Visitation will be held Sunday, February 10, 2019 at First Baptist Church, Gulfport, from 1:30pm-3:00pm.
+Funeral services will follow in the sanctuary at 3:00pm officiated by Dr. Jimmy Stewart.
+Burial will be in Floral Hills Memorial Gardens

+The family would appreciate any donation be directed to First Baptist Church, Gulfport, Building Fund, 12190 MS-605, Gulfport, MS 39503.